RobTillaart/TLC5917/README.md

 Please share your experiences.

-(changes of the interface are definitely possible).
+(Changes of the interface are definitely possible).

 #### Daisy chaining